The Golden Sieve: The golden sieve on arithmetic progressions

-\begin{corollary}[Theorem~\ref{thm:hiccup} as a special case] Theorem~\ref{thm:hiccup} is the case $(a,b)=(1,0)$ of Theorem~\ref{thm:hiccup-ab}.
-Here the normalized model coincides with the original ($\sigma_n = s_n$, $\delta_n = d_n$), the two-gap property follows from the Beatty representation (Corollary~\ref{cor:wythoff}), and the survivor rule holds for $n\ge3$ due to the initial degeneracy $d_1=1$. \end{corollary}
+\begin{remark} For $a=1$ and $W_0=\N$, the membership test in \eqref{eq:hiccup-deletion-rule} reduces to $n\in\{d_k\}$, which is the standard self-referential test of Definition~\ref{def:hiccup}; the deletion sequence is then itself a hiccup sequence.
+For $a\ge2$, however, the test is performed in $W_0\setminus\{d_k\}$, not in $\{d_k\}$ itself, so Theorem~\ref{thm:hiccup-ab} does \emph{not} assert that $(d_n)$ is a hiccup sequence in the sense of Definition~\ref{def:hiccup}.
+Rather, the deletion gaps are governed by the same binary word $H$ as the survivor gaps, but through a filtered ambient test rather than through membership in the value set of $(d_n)$ itself. \end{remark}

-\begin{remark}[Hiccup parametrization] With $j=1$, the survivor sequence on~$\N$ is a $(1,1,2,1)$-hiccup (Definition~\ref{def:hiccup}), which is (up to offset) the fixed point of the Fibonacci morphism $0\mapsto 1$, $1\mapsto 10$, producing the lower Wythoff sequence A000201. \end{remark}
+\begin{corollary} The proof of Theorem~\ref{thm:hiccup-ab} extends, with the obvious degeneracy at the first step, to the case $(a,b)=(1,0)$.
+In this case the normalized model coincides with the original ($\sigma_n=s_n$, $\delta_n=d_n$), the survivor rule \eqref{eq:hiccup-N-surv} holds for $n\ge3$, and the deletion sequence satisfies the standard hiccup rule~\eqref{eq:hiccup-N}. \end{corollary}